Expensent

 QuickBooks Online has built-in capture: the mobile app for camera snapshots, browser drag-and-drop, and the QuickBooks forwarding email path.
 Works per client, but requires the client to be logged into their QBO instance — and every email sender to be enabled with the required permissions ahead of time.
 Good as a floor, rarely a full solution on its own.

-For a deeper side-by-side of every capture pathway, see every receipt capture method compared.
+For a deeper side-by-side of QuickBooks capture pathways, see QuickBooks receipt capture methods compared.

 5. The month-end receipt chase and why it breaks